tonyg/syndicate/doc/notes-on-hll.md

 assume that the level is high when the level is unknown for a falling-edge?
 I think it likely, given I think it likely that we assume the level is low when the level is unknown for a rising-edge.

+`when` is a bit tricky, because it should clearly apply to `on` and `assert`, but it is not clear that it should apply to `track`.
+Furthermore, what should happen if, mid-way through some interaction involving assertions, the `when` predicate goes false?
+Should the subscription be retracted?
+On balance, I'm starting to think that `when` is a bad idea.
+In my sketches so far, there's only one place it's used, to conditionally `assert` a set, so I've added `#:when` to `assert` instead.

 ## Examples